alatanasov/Reqnroll-Quickstart-/README.md

 # Reqnroll Quickstart Guide Sample Application

-This repository contains the starting point with added next steps for the application that is used for the [Reqnroll Quickstart Tutorial](https://go.reqnroll.net/quickstart).
+This repository contains the completed Reqnroll quickstart application with added next steps that are part of the documentation: https://docs.reqnroll.net/latest/quickstart/index.html#